vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 ### Get sale unit by Merchant Serial Number

 1. Send request `Get Access Token`.
 This provides you with access to the API.
+   Be sure to use the address to the production server and provide keys for a production sale unit.

 1. Send request `Get sale unit details based on MSN`.
 This returns a JSON structure with the details, including the org number.
 If necessary, update `orgno` in the environment.
 See [`GET:v0/salesunits/:msn/`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Sales-units/operation/getMSN).

 ### Get merchant by organization number